interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

 - Run analyses on the recorded simulated rollouts.
 - Analysis of the prediction quality over time

-_N.B.
-During development, some of the below commands are prefixed with terms that are for submitting jobs on ETHZ's clusters, which use IBM Spectrum LSF e.g.:_
-> python script.py

-_These are kept here for convenience but will be removed in the published README.
-You will need to ignore them when running locally._

 All scripts should be run from the root dir.

 To train the agent on coinrun: